Converting web visitors is not simple.

 And they seek proof that would convince them to choose you.

 Both groups will have different expectations for your site.

-Chances are that anyone landing on your site for the first time, doesn’t know much about you yet.
-They may have clicked on your Adwords ad, intirgued by the bold promise it made.
+Chances are that anyone landing on your site for the first time doesn’t know much about you yet.
+They may have clicked on your Adwords ad, intrigued by the bold promise it made.
 Or found you through an organic search.

 Return visitors, however, already know you.
 They’ve seen the site before.
 They’ve looked for all the trust indicators (and since they came back, they have found them).

 Now they’re looking for a reason to buy from you instead of someone else.

 Delivering content that matches those two groups’ expectations will help you convince them you’re worthy doing business with and provide them with a proof they need to buy from you.